horda-dev/dart_examples/counter/server/README.md

-# Counter Example Server
+# Counter Example Backend

-## Project Description
+## Overview

-A Horda "hello world" backend that demonstrates key Horda concepts including entities, processes, and services working together to manage counter state and operations.
+A "Hello World" project showcasing basic Horda Server SDK concepts including Entity, State, and View Group, and how to use them to create a stateful serverless backend.

 ## Processes

 **Location:** `lib/src/processes/counter.dart`

-A process handler for client-initiated counter operations.

 **Process Request Events:**
 - `CreateCounterListRequested` - Request to create the global counter list entity